 Having to stick to the prescribed measurements this time was an additional challenge – an inch square really is small especially if you’re trying to create a little scene with buildings and figures etc!
 But thirty days was much less daunting than one hundred and after an initial scramble to catch up (I didn’t hear about the competition until September 5th) I soon settled into a rhythm.
 My style was, if anything, more eclectic than before as I’ve developed a love of watercolours since The 100 Day Project so they played a role alongside the pencil and pen of old.
 I also included some pattern design and abstract art in alongside my usual representational style.
 Here are my final thirty:

 Despite the differences in style, I tried to keep the collection coherent via the use of colour, fading from the strongest and deepest colours in the bottom left to the monochrome top right of the compilation.
 The one third from the left on the top row was featured by The House of Illustration as one of their favourites while my most popular (in terms of instagram likes) was the dandelion pair.
-Personally, I rather liked the Tyne Bridge.
+Personally, I rather liked the Tyne Bridge (and it’s currently on sale at The Creative Artists Studios Gallery in Northumberland).
 Overall, there were well over four hundred entries to to the competition and I can recommend taking a look at The House of Illustration’s online gallery of them all - it’s amazing what people have done with the teeny tiny spaces!